City of Houston Strategic Procurement Division

 You will use this web account to access all bid materials, submit bids, check the status of your bid proposals and to maintain your business and contact information.

-When filling out your Supplier Registration form you see an area that asks for NIGP Commodity Codes.
+When filling out your Vendor Registration form you see an area that asks for NIGP Commodity Codes.

 For more about NIGP Commodity Codes click here to login to the NIGP Living Code website.
-(Requires a unique Username and Password), or search the City's Supplier/NIGP database.
-For additional questions or support, contact the Strategic Purchasing Supplier Assistance Desk at 832.393.8800.
+(Requires a unique Username and Password), or search the City's Vendor/NIGP database.
+For additional questions or support, contact the Strategic Procurement Division Vendor Registration Office at 832.393.8800.

-- Provide a single and accurate source of material master record and supplier master record for all City of Houston departments to access and use, reducing duplications and increase uniformity across the City.
+- Provide a single and accurate source of material master record and vendor master record for all City of Houston departments to access and use, reducing duplications and increase uniformity across the City.

 - Provide users with tools to make informed decisions when processing purchases for the City.

-- City of Houston benefits by having a nationally accepted and standardized commodity coding system (NIGP) associated with their materials and suppliers.
+- City of Houston benefits by having a nationally accepted and standardized commodity coding system (NIGP) associated with their materials and Vendors.

 - Increasing contract buys utilizing existing city contracts.

-- Identifying potential contract opportunities by utilizing a citywide material and supplier listing.
+- Identifying potential contract opportunities by utilizing a citywide material and vendor listing.

 - Every Friday in the "Notice to Bidder" section of the Houston Business Journal.
 Some bid advertisements may be found in the Sunday edition of the Houston Chronicle.